-1.3 DATA SUBMITTER CODE OF CONDUCT
+DATA SUBMITTER CODE OF CONDUCT

-The quality of data inputs is reinforced through data providers' compliance with a Data Submitter Code of Conduct, developed and published by MSCI and is available on the MSCI website.
+The quality of data inputs is reinforced through data providers' compliance with a Data Submitter Code of Conduct, developed and published by MSCI.

 Data contributors are responsible for compliance with the standards set out in the Data Submitter Code of Conduct.
 The Code of Conduct covers internal systems and controls within the contributing firm for preparing data submissions, in order to comply with MSCI quality and integrity standards.
-It also conforms to the aims set out in the IOSCO Principles for Financial Benchmarks.
+It also conforms to the principles set out in the IOSCO Principles for Financial Benchmarks.